Nantasket Beach

 Nantasket Beach is a beach in the town of Hull, Massachusetts.
 It is part of the Nantasket Beach Reservation, administered by the state Department of Conservation and Recreation.
-The shore has fine, light gray sand and is one of the busiest beaches in Greater Boston.
-At low tide, there are acres of tide pools.
+The shore has fine, light gray sand and is one of the most highly rated beaches in Greater Boston.
+Due to its gentle slope, at low tide, the beach extends several hundred yards in width, forming tide pools that have become a well known, picturesque characteristic of the site, renowned for their reflections of the sunsets and sunrises.
+The northern part of the beach is private, administered by the Town of Hull, and does not allow visitors to park except as guests of residents.
+The beach is a habitat for federally protected species, including the piping plover, least tern, and occasionally harbor seals.